 - Not ideal for flammable environments

-Perlite roof insulation, in contrast to fiberboard, is a fire resistant cover board option for your roof.
-Perlite is a tried and true cover board method, which, according to Roofing Canada, has been used since the 1950’s.
+Perlite roof insulation, in contrast to fiberboard, is a fire resistant option for your roof.
+It’s a tried and true cover board method, which, according to Roofing Canada, has been used since the 1950’s.
 Perlite boards are composed of expanded perlite ore, fiber, cellulose fibers, asphalt, and starch binders.
-Most often, perlite cover boards are made from recycled materials.
+Most often, perlite cover boards are made from recycled materials

 Perlite cover boards provide excellent dimensional stability, are water-resistant and lightweight.
 This makes the installation process much simpler in comparison to heavier cover board materials.

 Insulation with higher moisture content may cause blistering during application, the risk of which is increased if there is high humidity.
 However, your roofing professional should be able to avoid this with expert application.